berkeacinci/mailboy/README.md

 # Mailboy

+**IMPORTANT: Please read this entire README file before using Mailboy.
+It contains crucial information for setup and usage.**

 Mailboy is an automated email sender that allows you to easily send bulk emails to multiple recipients.
 It's designed to be flexible, user-friendly, and efficient for sending newsletters, updates, or any other type of mass communication.

 ## Features